Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 A moderator is a step above the average users.
 You can set multiple moderator roles with the ``[p]set addmodrole`` and ``[p]set removemodrole`` commands.

-For example, in the mod cog (again), a mod will be able to mute;
+For example, in the mutes cog, a mod will be able to mute;
 but he won't be able to modify the cog settings with the ``[p]muteset`` command.

 .. tip::